Phillezi/project_web_container/README.md

 This repository contains a Docker Compose setup for a web-app for a project pitch site with a go backend container and MongoDB container.

+Note: This project is a personal exploration/learning of Docker and Go, and I have minimal prior experience with both technologies.
+Therfore especially the backend may contain security flaws and oversights aswell as not so clean code.

 ## Requirements
 - Docker